teldridge11/pong/README.md

 # pong

-This is a version of Pong created with Python and Pygame.
+Pygame version of the arcade classic Snake

 Requirements: